Boligbanditterne/PCPP-Assignment1/PCPP/ex1.md

 ### 1.4.1

 An example of something fitting the concurrency note and not the Goetz definitions is a gps.
 You need a lot of processes running at the same time, such as the gps, touchscreen input and route guidance.

+An example of hidden but not fairness are VM's.
+Each vm feels like it has it own resources, however the resources are not equally shared among tenants and thus contradicting with fairness.